-If you are a UNB student in any degree program and are interested in being a member of the 2016-2017 UNB Amateur Radio Club, please email me, Brent Petersen, email Brent.Petersen@unb.ca.
-If I am not available, drop by the office of the Electrical and Computer Engineering Department, Head Hall, room HD36, near the Head Rest Cafeteria, and speak with Dawne, Denise, or Shelley, who may sell membership cards and loan keys to the club room; a loan of a key requires that you first be briefed on the safety procedures.
-The 2016-2017 membership cost is $5 for UNB students and $20 for faculty and staff.
+If you are a UNB or STU student in any degree program and are interested in being a member of the 2020-2021 UNB Amateur Radio Club, please email me, Brent Petersen, email Brent.Petersen@UNB.ca.
+The nature of the club activties is hard to predict with the transition to in-person classes.
+If I am not available, drop by the office of the Electrical and Computer Engineering Department, Head Hall, room HD36, phone (506) 453-4561, near the Head Rest Cafeteria, and speak with one of the administrative assistants, who may sell membership cards and loan keys to the club room; however, a loan of a key requires that you first be briefed on the safety procedures.
+The 2020-2021 membership cost is $5 for students and $20 for faculty and staff.
 It is not necessary to have an amateur radio licence to become a member of the club.
 One of the goals of the club is to help interested members to try to obtain an amateur radio license, which requires passing an examination.

 These are some benefits of having a UNB Amateur Radio Club membership:

 - You will get assistance in working towards obtaining an amateur radio license.

 - You will get access to room H305 in that a key will be loaned to you.

 - There are three tables which may be shared among members.

 - You will have access to one shared computer, running Windows, using UNB's usual active directory system, which runs a variety of services and may also be used to log into UNB's web-based student electronic services.

 - Wireless@UNB is accessible from room H305.

 Unfortunately, there are limitations of a UNB Amateur Radio Club membership:

 - There are no available Ethernet ports in room H305.